 In recent years, tar paper has been almost completely replaced by newer, longer lasting, and more waterproof materials.

-We use it at the eaves, as the first run of underlayment, and in the valleys.
+Tar paper or synthetic underlayment are valuable roof features, but they can (and should) be combined with ice and water shield.
+Ice and water is a waterproofing underlayment that is added to protect vulnerable areas of your roof from popular build up and run off sections.
+It is used at the eaves, as the first run of underlayment, and in the valleys.
 It goes around any pipes, vents, or skylights on the roof, as well.

 Drip edge is a strip of metal that transitions water from the roof into the gutter, or down the fascia.
-Without the correct drip edge, water will rot the edges of your decking, and run behind your gutters.
+It’s installed as a supplemental protection to vulnerable areas, such as where the decking and fascia meet.